Skip to content

 • In a medium bowl, combine flour, baking soda and salt.
 Set aside.

-• Press the cookie dough into a pan that has been lined with parchment paper or sprayed with cooking spray.
+• Press the cookie dough into an 8×8-inch baking pan that has been lined with parchment paper and sprayed with cooking spray.
+Bake for 35-40 minutes until toothpick placed in the center comes out clean.

 • Allow the cookie bars to cool before cutting them into squares.
+Squares in the center may be softer than squares around the edges.
+Recipe makes 12 bars.

 Equipment